Best OpenClaw Hosting in 2026: Security-First Comparison

 What to check: Does the provider offer health monitoring, automatic container restarts, and alerting?
 Or is "monitoring" just an uptime ping that checks whether the server responds to HTTP?

-Among managed providers, ClawTrust is the only option with zero public ports. xCloud offers managed hosting at $24/mo but does not publish details on network isolation or AI budget controls.
-ClawTrust includes hard AI spending caps with every plan so there are no surprise overages.
+ClawTrust is the only option with zero public ports, LUKS2 disk encryption, an AES-256-GCM credential vault, and hard AI spending caps on every plan. xCloud offers managed hosting at $24/mo but does not publish details on network isolation, disk encryption, or AI budget controls.

 Best VPS for OpenClaw Self-Hosting in 2026

 If you choose to self-host, the VPS you pick matters.
 OpenClaw requires at minimum 2 vCPU and 4GB RAM.
 For browser automation, add 2GB RAM (6GB total).
-For production workloads with multiple channels, 4 vCPU and 8GB RAM is the comfortable spec.
+For production workloads with multiple channels and heavy browser use, 4 vCPU and 8GB RAM is the comfortable spec.

-• Hostinger KVM 2 ($17.99/mo renewal) - 2 vCPU, 8GB RAM, good for most OpenClaw deployments with browser automation
+- Hostinger KVM 2 ($17.99/mo renewal) - 2 vCPU, 8GB RAM, NVMe storage with a Docker template that saves initial setup time.
+Good for most deployments.

-• DigitalOcean General Purpose 2vCPU/8GB ($18/mo) - best documentation and 1-click marketplace app
+- DigitalOcean General Purpose 2vCPU/8GB (~$18/mo) - best documentation and a 1-click marketplace app.
+Easier starting point if you're new to VPS administration.

-None of these VPS providers include security hardening, monitoring, or AI budget controls.
-That work falls to you after provisioning.
+None of these providers include security hardening, monitoring, or AI budget controls.
+The work described in the security checklist above - gateway binding, firewall, LUKS2 encryption, credential management - falls entirely to you after provisioning.

 The Security Gap Between DIY and Managed